-The HOPE Center expansion, built on to the pre-existing facility located at 180 Emery Highway, adds an additional 8,000 square feet to the clinic.
+The HOPE Center expansion, built on to the pre-existing facility located at 180 Emery Highway, adds 8,000 square feet to the clinic.
 The new space is designed to house expanded case management, mental health counseling, dental office, administrative services and HOPE Center conference and training space.
 This space allows the center more opportunity to meet the center’s vision of becoming a medical home model.

 About compass cares